 While in Madrid:

-• Avoid drawing unnecessary attention to yourself.
-Be discreet in your dress or conduct.
+- Avoid drawing unnecessary attention to yourself.
+Be discreet in your conduct.
 Speak Spanish as much as possible and try to associate with Spaniards in small groups.

-• Avoid going to big clubs (like Capital and Barceló) on your own or separating from your group without notifying them about it.
-Do not receive any beverages from strangers and try to avoid alcoholic consumption in these spaces altogether.
-The Madrid Police has reported some instances of people using predator drugs to rob or attack others in these places.
+- Avoid going to big clubs (like Capital and Barceló) on your own or separating from your group without notifying them about it.
+Do not receive any beverages from strangers, do not leave a beverage unattended and try to avoid alcoholic consumption in these spaces altogether.
+The Madrid Police has reported instances of people using predator drugs to rob or attack others in these places.
 Always check-in on your friends and stick together.

 Identification While in Madrid